wanfangchou/Hiking-Trail-Project/README.md

 12. As a Hiker I want to __add a trail__ so that I can give other user's the ability to find trails I enjoy.
     TASKS

-    a) Click on add a trail
+    a) Only the users who logged in could see the add a trail button

-    b) If users logged in proceed, else display log in page
-    c) Search for file upload Dialog box displayed (diaply "note only .gpx files are supported")
-    d) Users selects file and then uploads it
-    e) File type is checked for .gpx, returns error if not .gpx, return back to file upload
+    b) Users could have two choices for adding a trail

+    c) 1.
+Add the trail on the website directly

+    d) Users could click the button to connect to Tinder Trails of ArcGIS app section

+    e) Let users add a trail directly on the map

+    f) 2.
+Upload a file and we will help users add a trail on the map

+    g) File types users could upload: shapefile, .csv, .gpx, .xml, GeoJSON

-    f) File is stored in Django
+    h) File is stored in Django

-    g) Django calls ArcGis and opens a connection
-    h) Django passes file to ArcGIS
-    i) ArcGIS stores the file as a record
-    j) ArcGIS display the trail, no metadata support required
+    g) We could check the uploaded file and use the information inside to add a trail on our ArcGIS server

 Milestone #1 Burn_Down Chart and .PPT